florianeckerstorfer/florian.ec/site/blog/2021-02-20-cache-busting-eleventy-postcss/index.md

 <link rel="stylesheet" href="{{"{{ css.stylesCss }}"}}" />
 ```

 Done.
-When I started thinking about adding cache busting I thought that this maybe will get overly complicated, but in reality it works very nicely, does only need one additional dependency and does not effect the performance of the build script and dev server in any noticeable way.
+When I started thinking about adding cache busting I thought that this maybe will get overly complicated, but in reality it works nicely, does only need one additional dependency, and does not effect the performance of the build script and dev server in any noticeable way.